-Duke Classes at the DLC
+Duke Student Opportunities at the DLC

-544L (244L) – Methods in Primate Field Ecology
+EVANTH 544L – Methods in Primate Field Ecology

 200+-level course in behavior or ecology.
 Primate taxa as ecologically adaptive radiations.
 Survey of field methods used in the study of primate ecology, including the habitat assessment, mapping, and behavioral observations using computer technology.
 Laboratory includes observations of primates at the Duke Lemur Center.

-- The ride must begin and end within boundaries on West, Central or East campuses.
+- The ride must begin and end within boundaries on West, Central, or East campuses.

-- Rides must take place between 6 a.m. and 8 p.m. seven days a week, with Saturday service until 8:30PM.
+- Rides must take place between 6 a.m. and 8 p.m. seven days a week, with Saturday service until 8:30 p.m.

-- Uber accounts must be registered with a Duke.edu email address.
+- Uber accounts must be registered with a duke.edu email address.